vxcsyl/vxcsyl/README.md

 ## hey whats up dude 👋

-im lucas, a full-time professional brick placer on roblox developer since 2018, been around on roblox since 2014 though!
+im lucas, a full-time professional brick placer since 2018, been around on roblox since 2014 though!

 i don’t really have any fucking clue how to program, so best not to ask me :>)